VisitingLandmarks/visitingLandmarks/README.md

 ## Demo
-You can find the lateast stable build at http://visitinglandmarks.com Or install the native app at http://app.visitinglandmarks.com
+You can find the lateast stable build at http://visitinglandmarks.com Or install the mobile app at http://app.visitinglandmarks.com

 ## Run It
-1. Install node.js (>=6.0.0)
+1. Install node.js (>=7.0.0)
 2. Install grunt-cli

     ```